Andrew-S-Rosen/QMOF/README.md

 2. [`dft_workflow`](dft_workflow): An example input file to run [PyMOFScreen](https://github.com/arosen93/mof_screen), which was used to orchestrate the high-throughput DFT calculations and construct the QMOF database.
 A copy of PyMOFScreen is also provided in the folder for convenience.

-3. [`tools`](tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out clearly erroneous MOF structures.
+3. [`tools`](tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out problematic MOF structures.

 4. [`example_dos`](example_dos): HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9).